Hufu: Influences of the Xianbei and ban of Xianbei clothing

 The Xianbei rulers continued to wear own distinctive Xianbei clothing in order to maintain their ethnic identity and avoid merging with the Chinese majority population.
-However, under the sinicization policies under Emperor Xiaowen of Northern Wei, Hufu (Northern barbarian clothing) was banned.
-This ban of Hufu also included the ban on Xianbei clothing.
+However, under the sinicization policies under Emperor Xiaowen of Northern Wei, (Northern barbarian clothing) was banned.
+This ban of also included the ban on Xianbei clothing.
 The ban also included non-Han language at Northern Wei court, and the changing of the royal family surname Tuoba to Yuan.
 Many members of the Tuoba Xianbei adopted Han Chinese clothing, language, surnames and customs.
 However, this sinicization policies were also met with opposition by other ethnic minority groups.
 After the fall of the Northern Wei, male figures started to reappear wearing Xianbei-style clothing on Buddhist monuments and tomb murals; however, the Xianbei-style clothing worn by women are no longer seen in the art of China after the year 500 AD.
 These re-emerging Xianbei clothing following the fall of the Northern Wei also showed minor changes.
 After the year 500 AD, women would appear in Chinese-style clothing while men could be found dressed in either Xianbei-style or Chinese-style clothing.
 In the tomb of Xu Xianxiu (d.
 571 AD), Xu Xianxiu, a Northern Qi aristocrat, is depicted wearing Xianbei-style tunic, trousers, and boots and what appears to be a cloak of Central Asian fashion while his wife is wear a Chinese-style robe.
 Some female servants depicted on the tomb mural of Xu Xianxiu appear to be dressed in clothing which looks closer to the Xianbei style garment than the Chinese-style clothing due to the use of narrow sleeves; however, this form of clothing is not representative of the Xianbei style clothing worn before the year 500 AD.